-I think I have seen three or four different circle methods illustrated in youtube videos or crochet books now, and this is the one which I currently favour.
+I think I have seen three or four different circle methods illustrated in youtube videos or crochet books now, but there is one which I currently favor.

 Simple Crochet Magic Circle Method

 This method gives you a neat circle.
 It looks pretty, and it holds tight.
 It is the only method that I have so far not had unravel after the project has been used.

 I give a lot of my blankets to my enthusiastic toddler to both sleep and play with.
 She pulls them about both in bed and when playing with her numerous dollies.

 Granny square blankets that aren’t just used for decorative purposes need to hold firm, even in the face of lively kiddy play.
 I am confident that this method gives you that result.

 Chaining A Crochet Circle